 Spring had come, and after seven months of school some of the children began to leave, to return to their families and help out on the farms, as it was the planting season.
-In Salazar Slytherin’s opinion, everything was finally coming together and the school was running smoothly now, but he and the other three teachers had met one afternoon and, after a short discussion, decided to call it a year and would pick up again after the harvest festival in the autumn.
+In Salazar Slytherin’s opinion, everything was finally coming together and the school was running smoothly now, and what a fine school it was: certainly one of the most magnificent structures built in recent times – their names would be remembered for centuries.
+But he and the other three teachers had met one afternoon and, after a short discussion, decided to call it a year and would pick up again after the harvest festival in the autumn.
 After all, as Helga had pointed out, if the remaining students got to learn for a few more weeks, it wouldn’t be fair to the ones who had to go home early and work on the farms.
 So they’d sent word to all the students’ parents about the end of the school term, and now Salazar was teaching his last class of the year until everyone came back in the autumn.

 He watched as the young students practiced turning twigs into candles, occasionally aided by some of the older students.
 Salazar had found this setup to work quite well: he was able to supervise all the groups at once, the younger students got the help they needed, and the older students learned better by teaching skills to the younger ones.
 On the whole, this plan had fared well the entire year.

 But next year, he knew, things would be changing.
 Hogwarts was likely to have many more students, due to the wonderful success of its first year.
 And even though Salazar had been fine teaching Slytherin House’s fifteen students all together as a group this year, Hogwarts would eventually have enough students that they’d need more than just four teachers.
 So after the last class, before heading southward, the four friends made sure all the students left safely, and then said a temporary farewell to one another, knowing they’d all meet again over the summer to prepare for next year.